catybento/Top5BrandsSimilarities/README.md

 ![](Images/redefinal.png)

-Please read `report.pdf` if you want to know more about this project and *Siamese Neural Networks*.
+Please read `report.pdf` for more information about this project and *Siamese Neural Networks*.